 - Build a diversified portfolio across several dimensions, including sector, country, currency and economic exposure.

 - Select individual securities based on fundamental research and consider a variety of factors, including yield, credit quality, liquidity, covenants, call risk, duration, structure, and capital appreciation potential, as well as financially material environmental, social, and governance (ESG) issues.

 Dividends are distributed in March, June, September and December.
 Capital gains, if any, are distributed in December and March.

 Meet the Fund’s Investment Committee

 We believe investors benefit from our team-based approach to managing investments.
 Through close collaboration and debate, we bring our best ideas forward.
-The primary responsibilities of the Global Fixed Investment Committee, whose members’ average tenure at Dodge & Cox is 21 years, are to:
+The primary responsibilities of the Global Fixed Income Investment Committee, whose members’ average tenure at Dodge & Cox is 20 years, are to:

 - Set broad portfolio strategy including individual issuer targets, sector weightings, currency exposures, duration, and other portfolio characteristics.

 - Diversify the portfolio prudently across issuers, sectors, geographies, and economic exposures.

 - Carefully monitor and evaluate portfolio exposures and risks through regular scenario analyses, stress testing, and risk modelling, making changes when appropriate.

 - Oversee the strategy’s implementation through close collaboration with our trading team.